gotsysdba/oci-adb-apex-devops-demo/doco/APEX_DEMO.md

 - [Pre-Existing Autonomous Database](#Pre--Existing-Autonomous-Database)
 - [Install from Scratch](#From-Scratch)

-## Pre-Existing Autonomous Database
+# SQLcl Requriement

-### Ensure SQLcl is Installed
+For both installation methods SQLcl is required.

+If using the (OL Cloud Developer Image)[https://docs.oracle.com/en-us/iaas/oracle-linux/developer/index.htm#About-the-Oracle-Linux-Cloud-D] on a Compute Instance, this will already be installed.

 You should be able to run `sql /nolog` from the command line.
-If not, install sqlcl either using your linux package manager (i.e. `dnf install sqlcl.noarch`, `yum install sqlcl.noarch`).
+If not, install SQLcl either using your linux package manager (i.e. `dnf install sqlcl.noarch`, `yum install sqlcl.noarch`).
 Alternatively, SQLcl can be downloaded from [here](https://www.oracle.com/uk/tools/downloads/sqlcl-downloads.html).

+## Pre-Existing Autonomous Database
+Applicable for both Always Free and Paid Tenancies.

 ### Download the ATP Wallet
 From the OCI Console, download the wallet file for the Autonomous Database and stage in the [wallet](../wallet/) directory in its \<DBNAME\>_wallet.zip format